shilad/wikibrain/README.md

 ###Installing WikAPIdia

-* Clone this repository ```git-clone https://github.com/shilad/wikAPIdia.git```
+Clone this repository ```git-clone https://github.com/shilad/wikAPIdia.git```

-* Run the unit tests to make sure they pass and everything is installed correctly.
-For developers, this also creates some auto-generated files.
+Run the unit tests to make sure they pass and everything is installed correctly.
+For developers, this also auto-generates some Java source files.

 ```bash
         cd wikAPIdia
         mvn -f wikAPIdia-parent/pom.xml test
 ```

-* Install our wp-run.sh helper bash script that makes it easier to compile and run java programs.
-This is not necessary, but easier than using mvn exec:exec, and these directions presume it is installed.
+Install our `wp-run.sh` helper bash script that makes it easier to compile and run java programs.
+This is not necessary, but easier than using `mvn exec:exec`, and these directions presume you installed it.
 If you are using an IDE, you can also just run the ResourceInstaller program from the IDE with no arguments.

 ```bash
         mvn -f wikAPIdia-utils/pom.xml clean compile exec:java -Dexec.mainClass=org.wikapidia.utils.ResourceInstaller